 Maslow’s hierarchy of Needs Theory

-Maslow (1943) initially stated that individuals must satisfy lower level deficit needs before progressing on to meet higher level growth needs.
-However, he later clarified that satisfaction of a needs is not an “all-or-none” phenomenon, admitting that his earlier statements may have given for example “the false impression that a need must be satisfied 100 per cent before the next need emerges”.
+Maslow (1943) initially stated that individuals must satisfy lower level deficit needs before meeting higher level growth needs.
+However, he later clarified that satisfaction of a needs is not an “all-or-none” phenomenon, admitting that his earlier statements may have given, for example, “the false impression that a need must be satisfied 100 per cent before the next need emerges”.
 According to Maslow’s theory, human needs can be divided into five categories.
-These are physical needs, safety needs, belongings, and love needs, esteem needs, and self-actualization needs.
+These are physical needs, safety needs, belongings, love needs, esteem needs, and self-actualization needs.

-2. Safety needs Requirements for security and protection purposes for instance personal security, health security, employment, property, and so on.
+2. Safety needs Requirements for security and protection purposes, such as personal security, health security, employment, property, etc.

 3. Belongings and love needs: Relationship with people around us for giving and receiving affection, for example, intimacy, friendship, family, and friends.

-4. Esteem needs: Refers to self-confidence, self-esteem, self-respect of humans, for example, everyone has certain talent so we need to pat on the back from time to time for exploring their intellectuality.
+4. Esteem needs: Refers to self-confidence, self-esteem, self-respect of humans; for example, everyone has a certain talent, so we need to pat on the back from time to time for exploring their intellectuality.

-5. Self-actualization needs: Refers to self-fulfilment desiring to become the most that one can be, for example, we need to our goals in order to feel that we have fulfilled our destiny or reached our potential.
+5. Self-actualization needs: Refers to self-fulfillment desiring to become the most that one can be; for example, we need to our goals to feel that we have fulfilled our destiny or reached our potential.

-Target market segmentation had become a very popular strategy for social, political, and business purposes.
-Now, people are living in a global village as global citizens for the easy accessibility of social media.
-Therefore, politicians and business persons are paying more attention to market segmentation for political campaigns and marketing publicity on social media such as Facebook, Instagram, Twitter, Youtube, and so on.
+Target market segmentation had become a viral strategy for social, political, and business purposes.
+Now, people live in a global village as global citizens for the easy accessibility of social media.
+Therefore, politicians and business persons pay more attention to market segmentation for political campaigns and marketing publicity on social media such as Facebook, Instagram, Twitter, YouTube, etc.